Solar panel and inverter warranty claims in Perth: what you need to know

 - Duration: typically 25 years (linear performance warranty)

-- What it guarantees: that the panel retains a specified output percentage (usually 80% at year 10, 80% at year 25 for better-quality panels).
+- What it guarantees: that the panel retains a specified output percentage over time.
+A benchmark for modern panels is about 90% at year 10 and 80% at year 25, though exact thresholds vary by manufacturer and model.
+Check the warranty certificate for the specific guarantee.
 If measured output falls below the guaranteed level, the manufacturer replaces or compensates for the underperforming panel.

-- Duration: typically 5–10 years (some extend to 15yr for premium brands)
+- Duration: typically 5–10 years (some premium brands extend to 15 years)

 - What it covers: electronic component failures within the inverter

-- What it doesn't cover: damage from installation errors, incorrect input voltage, lightning surge (check your policy)
+- What it doesn't cover: damage from installation errors, incorrect input voltage, or lightning surge (check your home insurance policy)

 Workmanship warranty (installer)

-- What it covers: installation defects — water ingress from improperly sealed penetrations, cable failures from incorrect terminations, bracket failures from incorrect mounting
+- What it covers: installation defects, including water ingress from improperly sealed penetrations, cable failures from incorrect terminations, bracket failures from incorrect mounting

-- What it doesn't cover: manufacturing defects in the equipment (that's the product warranty)
+- What it doesn't cover: manufacturing defects in the equipment (those go to the product warranty)

 Who to contact for each type of claim